Audi A4 allroad Insurance Rates

 Rates are averaged for all Audi A4 allroad models and trim levels.
 Rates assume a 40-year-old male driver, full coverage with $500 deductibles, and a clean driving record.

-How to Find Cheaper Audi A4 allroad Insurance
+How to Find the Best Cheap Audi A4 allroad Insurance

-The points below are a condensed summary of the material that was covered in the above illustrations.
+The following items are a quick review of the material that was covered above.

-- Drivers who want increased liability limits will pay around $500 each year to increase from a low limit to the 250/500 level
+- Insureds who purchase additional liability coverage will pay approximately $500 per year to go from a 30/60 limit to 250/500 limits

 Rate Tables and Charts